ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 ## Evaluate

-Now we have built our pipeline we can iterate over the model, experimenting by passing in different arguments to see how they impact model accuracy.
+Now that I've built my pipeline I can iterate over the model, experimenting by passing in different arguments to see how they impact model accuracy.

 In the below example I have set:
 - the null threshold to `0.2`